CodeCompasss/code_campus_userguide/docs/Development/editors/vscode.md

 *   **Integrated Terminal:** Running commands, scripts, and compilers directly within the editor without switching windows.
 *   **Version Control:** Using the built-in Git interface to stage changes, write commit messages, and push code to repositories.
 *   **Extensions:** Installing specific tools like the "Live Server" for web development or "Remote - SSH" for working on university servers.

-### Professional Insight (Top 1% Knowledge)

-The "Top 1%" of VS Code users don't just write code in it; they automate their environment.
-A senior engineer treats their `settings.json` and `keybindings.json` as part of their professional identity.
-Specifically, you should learn to use the **Command Palette (Ctrl+Shift+P)** for everything.
-Reaching for the mouse to navigate menus is a sign of a beginner.

-Another high-level skill is the use of **Multi-cursor editing (Alt + Click or Ctrl + Alt + Arrow)**.
-This allows you to perform repetitive edits across dozens of lines simultaneously, a task that would take minutes manually but takes seconds for an expert.
-Lastly, learn to use the **Integrated Terminal** for building and testing; developers who rely solely on GUI "Run" buttons often struggle when they eventually have to work on headless servers or CI/CD pipelines where no GUI exists.